hanatonikkou/xous-book/src/ch05-02-loader.md

 ### Loader Stage 1: Copying and Aligning Data

-Stage 1 copies and aligns all of the processes, such that the sub-page offsets for the code matches the expectations that the linker set up.
-It also copies any data requires write access, even if is already correctly aligned.
+Stage 1 copies and aligns all of the processes, such that the sub-page offsets for the code match the expectations that the linker set up.
+It also copies any data that requires write access, even if is already correctly aligned.
 The core routine is `copy_processes()`.

 In the case that the offsets for the memory image on FLASH line up with the virtual memory offsets, nothing needs to be done for the text, read-only data, and exception handler sections.
 In the case that they do not line up, a copy must be made in RAM of these sections to ensure correct alignment.

-Virtual sections marked as `NOCOPY` must be allocated and zero-ized, and sections marked with write access must always the copied.
+Virtual sections marked as `NOCOPY` must be allocated and zeroized, and sections marked with write access must always the copied.

 The loader reserves the top two pages for its own working stack space, and adds a configurable `GUARD_MEMORY_BYTES` buffer to determine the beginning of process space.
-Note that one page of the "guard" area is used to store a "clean supend marker", which is used by the loader to check if the current power-on cycle is due to a resume, or a cold boot.
+Note that one page of the "guard" area is used to store a "clean suspend marker", which is used by the loader to check if the current power-on cycle is due to a resume, or a cold boot.

 Currently, the total works out to an offset of 16kiB reserved from top of RAM before processes are copied.
 These RAM pages are "lost forever" and not available to the Xous kernel for any purpose.
 This physical offset represents the start of the loader's workspace for setting up Xous.